The Boy Who Played the Harp

 The Boy Who Played the Harp is the third studio album by British rapper Dave, released on 24 October 2025 through Neighbourhood Recordings.
-The album serves as a follow-up to We're All Alone in This Together (2021), his second studio album, and Split Decision (2023), Dave's collaborative EP with Central Cee.
+The album serves as a follow-up to We're All Alone in This Together (2021), his second studio album, and Split Decision (2023), his collaborative EP with Central Cee.
 It features guest appearances from James Blake, Jim Legxacy, Kano, Tems, and Nicole Blakk.
+Dave primarily handled production for the album, alongside Jo Caleb, Jonny Leslie, Kyle Evans, Dom Maker, Fraser T. Smith, .Nathan, and Blake and Legxacy themselves.

 The album's title alludes to the Book of Samuel in the Bible (1 Samuel 16:14–23), where Saul summoned a young, brave shepherd, David, to play the harp to soothe him as he was being troubled by evil spirits.
 The album was released to critical acclaim with many critics praising its lyricism, storytelling, and concept.
 The album became Dave's third consecutive number one album on the UK Albums Chart, moving approximately 74,000 units in its first week, while becoming the first UK rap artist to debut three albums atop the chart.
-Internationally, the record debuted at number one in Ireland, the top ten in Australia, Belgium, Denmark, the Netherlands, Iceland, New Zealand, Norway, Scotland, Sweden, and Switzerland, and the top twenty in Canada.
+Internationally, the record debuted at number one in Ireland, the top ten in Australia, Belgium, Denmark, Iceland, New Zealand, the Netherlands, Nigeria, Norway, Portugal, Scotland, Sweden, and Switzerland, and the top twenty in Austria and Canada.
+The album was preceded by one single: "Raindance" featuring Tems; the song peaked at number one on the UK Singles Chart, marking Dave's fourth chart-topper on the chart.
+The album was nominated for British Album of the Year at the Brit Awards.

+Dave is currently embarking on his The Boy Who Played the Harp Tour in support of the album, which commenced on 2 February 2026, in Munich, Germany, and will conclude on 17 October 2026, in Lagos, Nigeria, consisting of 43 shows spanning Africa, Australia, Europe, and North America.

 Background

-Dave released his second studio album, We're All Alone in This Together on 23 July 2021 to commercial success and critical acclaim.
-On 3 March 2022, he released the chart-topping single, "Starlight", marking his first solo track to peak the charts while breaking the record for the first UK number one of the 2020s to be entirely written and performed by one person and the first number one to be written and produced by just one person since 2014.
-On 1 June 2023, Dave released "Sprinter" with Central Cee, the lead single to the duo's collaborative EP, Split Decision (2023).
-The single became the longest-running number-one rap song in the UK, holding the position for 10 weeks while topping the charts in several other countries.
+Following the release of Dave's critically acclaimed and commercially successful second studio album, We're All Alone in This Together (2021), Dave released multiple loose singles and projects including the chart-topping single, "Starlight" (2022), On 1 June and "Sprinter" (2023) with Central Cee, the lead single to the duo's collaborative EP, Split Decision (2023).

 After dropping loose singles and features in 2023, Dave embarked on a year-long hiatus from music in 2024, selectively teasing the record on social media.

 On 1 December 2023, Dave posted an Instagram post of a checklist with several goals, including one that read: "Start album 3".

 In May 2025, during an interview at a Baller League event, Dave revealed that he was "finishing the album" in Los Angeles and Paris.
 On 10 May, Dave shared an Instagram post to commemorate the 10th anniversary of his "BL@CKBOX Freestyle", revealing that the album would be released before 2026.